DataTig/DataTig/docs/tutorial/encouraging-contributions.rst

 Now wait a minute until the new version of your static site is rebuilt and deployed.

 Go and click on a page for a bike shop.
-There is a new section, `Edit`.
+Look in the `Edit` section.

 There is a new button, `Edit Raw data directly on GitHub`.
 This will take you direct to the relevant file on GitHub.